ashwinmr/stocktool/README.md

 -   -s: start date in the format (yyyy/mm/dd)
 -   -e: end date in the format (yyyy/mm/dd)
+-   -t: list of tickers
 -   -f: force download even if data exists

 ## Update stock data

 It will update the stock data to the latest date

+You can use the following flags:

+-   -t: list of tickers

 ```
 python main.py update